-1.1 Message from Head of Finance
+1.1 Message from Head of Resources

-The financial year has seen the Authority continue to manage its finances despite on-going funding reductions and continuing cost pressures in respect of Adult and Children's social care services.
+The financial year has seen the Authority continue to manage its finances despite ongoing funding reductions and continuing cost pressures in respect of Adult and Children's social care services.

-The "Our North Tyneside Plan 2016-2019" continued to set the vision and a clear context for the setting of the 2018-2020 Financial Plan and for the financial decisions and operational delivery of services for the financial year 2017/18.
+The "Our North Tyneside Plan 2016-2019" continued to set the vision and a clear context for the setting of the 2018-2020 Financial Plan and for the financial decisions and operational delivery of services for the financial year 2018/19.
 The Authority has been required to make significant efficiency savings in recent years and it is anticipated this requirement will continue at least over the period of the current Parliament presenting an increasing challenge.

-At the end of 2017/18 a reduction in Central Government core funding of approximately 35% from 2010 has been seen and is in common with other local authorities.
+At the end of 2018/19 a reduction in Central Government core funding of approximately 51% from 2013/14 has been seen and is in common with other local authorities.
 The Authority is experiencing budget pressures as a result of this level of reduction in funding alongside increasing demand for services.
 However, the Authority continues to seek to make the best possible use of available resources, this responsibility is shared by Members and senior officers of the Authority.

-Despite the financial challenges the Authority has still continued to deliver a high standard of services in 2017/18 and continues to work with all our partners to ensure that we continue to look forward in order to deliver the best possible services to the residents of North Tyneside.
-The Finance service itself operates in an environment of continuous change, and this year the Service has in working to the new final accounts deadlines demonstrated a strong team approach of all staff both within the Authority and our partners to ensure the delivery of the Accounts on time.
+Despite the financial challenges the Authority has still continued to deliver a high standard of services in 2018/19 and continues to work with all our partners to ensure that we continue to look forward in order to deliver the best possible services to the residents of North Tyneside.
+The Finance Service itself operates in an environment of continuous change, and this year the Service has demonstrated a strong team approach of all staff both within the Authority and our partners to ensure the delivery of the Annual Financial Report on time.

-This Financial Report sets out the results of the Authority's financial activities for the year ended 31 March 2018.
+This Financial Report sets out the results of the Authority's financial activities for the year ended 31 March 2019.
 The Narrative Statement provides more information on the performance (financial and non-financial) of the Authority during this period together with an overview of any significant issues facing the Authority in future years.